olivermaerz/wp-consent-receipt/README.md

 # WP Consent Receipt
 A Consent Receipt plugin for Wordpress

-The WP Consent Receipt plugin be called from theme or other plugin via filter hook:
+The WP Consent Receipt plugin be called from themes or other plugins via the wp_consent_receipt_button filter hook:

 ```php
 if (has_filter('wp_consent_receipt_button')) {